What do you do when you run out of options? You look for new approaches.

 The one thing I KNEW it was not!

-The best conclusions we could arrive to with conventional medicine were that it is either caused by pain from her IBD or pain from an abnormality that has been found in the spine in her neck.
+The best conclusions we could arrive at with conventional medicine were that it is either caused by pain from her IBD or pain from an abnormality that has been found in the spine in her neck.
 Solution?
 Either steroids or painkillers, with a coin toss in between those two.